 In this article, I’ll introduce to you the essential learning methods and some of the best ways to learn.

 The Best Ways to Learn

 There are so many different ways of learning, and here, I’ve handpicked some of the best ways that will definitely help you in being an effective learner.

 For most people, staying in their own comfort zone opens their minds and helps them retain information.
 For instance, many learn and retain information when they’re taking notes on a piece of paper; others learn by watching videos and documentaries relevant to the topic.

 By finding out how you’re comfortable learning will surely help you in effectively retaining new information, and you will remember it for a longer period of time.

 2. Learning Through Play

-Just like children, you can learn through play.
+Just like children learning actively, you can learn through play.
 This doesn’t literally mean building blocks out of plastic Lego, but by implementing what you have learned.
 If you’ve just learned a new way to make quiche, the best way of making sure you know it properly and remember it is by immediately making it at home.

 4. Rote Learning Is a Big NO